Sustainable Development Goals

 Addis Ababa Action Agenda recognises science, technology and innovation as a means to achieve Sustainable Development Goals (SDGs).
-Starting in November 2018, Joint Research Centre of European Commission has been working to share and develop the European experience on Smart Specialisation Strategies (S3) as one of the global methodologies for Science, Technology and Innovation (STI) Roadmaps for the achievement of SDGs.
+Since November 2018, the Joint Research Centre of the European Commission has been working to share and develop the European experience on Smart Specialisation Strategies (S3) as one of the global methodologies for Science, Technology and Innovation (STI) Roadmaps for the achievement of SDGs.
 At the same time, there has been a growing focus on SDGs in EU Member States and EU Neighbourhood.
-That is why the work stream on Smart Specialisation and SDGs has been divided in two synergetic parts:
+That is why the work stream on Smart Specialisation and SDGs has been divided in two synergetic parts.

-Cooperation with UN DESA and UN Inter-Agency Task Team (IATT) on the development of the global Guidebook on STI Roadmaps for SDGs and Global Pilot Programme on STI for SDGs.
+1. Cooperation with UN DESA and UN Inter-Agency Task Team (IATT) on on STI for SDGs Roadmaps.

 Related links